AxelJacobsen/FolkHorror/Reports/Daniel.md

 - ShopManager is simple and very customizable.
 - I consider the implementation of currency handling to be good aswell.
 	- very simple and clean.
+	- When it comes to the code quality, I've read Clean Code by Robert C. Martin, and one of his suggestions is to reduce large complex if statements into multiple variables with names according to their use case.
 <br>![](https://github.com/AxelJacobsen/FolkHorror/blob/main/Reports/Images/daniel_coinhandler.png)<br>
 *Snippet from PlayerController.cs Script, it shows the simple implementaion of incrementing, removing and getting the amount of coins stored in the PlayerController Script*
 - The custom assets.
 I'm a little proud as its the first assets ive made.